Dardic languages: Loss of voiced aspiration

 Virtually all Dardic languages have experienced a partial or complete loss of voiced aspirated consonants.
-Khowar uses the word buum for 'earth' (Sanskrit: bhumi), Pashai uses the word duum for 'smoke' (Hindi: dhuan, Sanskrit: dhum) and Kashmiri uses the word dod for 'milk' (Sanskrit: dugdha, Hindi: dūdh).
+Khowar uses the word buum for 'earth' (Sanskrit: bhumi), Pashai uses the word duum for 'smoke' (Urdu: dhuān, Sanskrit: dhūma) and Kashmiri uses the word dọd for 'milk' (Sanskrit: dugdha, Urdu: dūdh).
 Tonality has developed in most (but not all) Dardic languages, such as Khowar and Pashai, as a compensation.
-Punjabi and Western Pahari languages similarly lost aspiration but have virtually all developed tonality to partially compensate (e.g. Punjabi kar for 'house', compare with Hindi ghar).
+Punjabi and Western Pahari languages similarly lost aspiration but have virtually all developed tonality to partially compensate (e.g. Punjabi kár for 'house', compare with Urdu ghar).

 Dardic metathesis and other changes

 Both ancient and modern Dardic languages demonstrate a marked tendency towards metathesis where a "pre- or postconsonantal 'r' is shifted forward to a preceding syllable".
 This was seen in Ashokan rock edicts (erected 269 BCE to 231 BCE) in the Gandhara region, where Dardic dialects were and still are widespread.
 Examples include a tendency to spell the Classical Sanskrit words priyadarshi (one of the titles of Emperor Ashoka) as instead priyadrashi and dharma as dhrama.
 Modern-day Kalasha uses the word driga 'long' (Sanskrit: dirgha).
 Palula uses drubalu 'weak' (Sanskrit: durbala) and brhuj 'birch tree' (Sanskrit: bhurja).
-Kashmiri uses drolid 'impoverished' (Sanskrit: daridra) and krama 'work' or 'action' (Sanskrit: karma).
-Western Pahari languages (such as Dogri), Sindhi and Lahnda (Western Punjabi) also share this Dardic tendency to metathesis, though they are considered non-Dardic, for example cf. the Punjabi word drakhat 'tree' (from Persian darakht).
+Kashmiri uses drạ̄lid 'impoverished' (Sanskrit: daridra) and krama 'work' or 'action' (Sanskrit: karma).

 Dardic languages also show other consonantal changes.
 Kashmiri, for instance, has a marked tendency to shift k to ch and j to z (e.g. zon 'person' is cognate to Sanskrit jan 'person or living being' and Persian jān 'life').

 Verb position in Dardic

-Unlike most other Indo-Aryan (or Iranian) languages, several Dardic languages present "verb second" as the normal grammatical form.
+Unique among the Dardic languages, Kashmiri presents "verb second" as the normal grammatical form.
 This is similar to many Germanic languages, such as German and Dutch, as well as Uto-Aztecan O'odham and Northeast Caucasian Ingush.
-Most Dardic languages, such as Indus Kohistani, however, follow the usual Indo-Iranian subject-object-verb (SOV) pattern, similar to Japanese.
+All other Dardic languages, and more generally within Indo-Iranian, follow the subject-object-verb (SOV) pattern.